johanley/anne-of-green-gables-fmt/README.md

 <ul>
  <li>THE END text; classes: mt3, center
  <li>the name of the novel, at the start of chapter 1; classes: center, p180
- <li>poetry: copy-paste divs with classes;careful with quotes; careful with no-indent on the following para
+ <li>poetry: copy-paste divs with classes; careful with quotes; careful with no-indent on the following para
  <li>correspondence; careful with quotes; careful with no-indent on the following para; classes: mb0, center; mt0, center-right4, smcap
  <li>placement of illustrations: put near the corresponding text
 </ul>